Medication costs: Patents and monopoly rights

 One of the most important factors that determine the cost of a drug is the availability of competing drugs and treatments.
 Having two or more manufacturers producing drugs for the same disease tends to reduce costs.

 Patent laws give pharmaceutical companies the exclusive right to market a drug for a period of time, allowing them to extract a high monopoly price.
 For example, U.S. patent law grants a monopoly for 20 years after filing.
 After that period, the same product from different manufacturers - known as generic drugs - can be sold, usually resulting in a substantial price reduction and possible shift in market share.
 Two patents that are commonly used are process patents and drug product patents.
 Process patents only provide developers intellectual claim to the methods in which the product was manufactured, so a competitor can make the same drug by a different method without violating the patent.

 In some cases, a new treatment is more effective than an older treatment, or a given drug may work better than competitors for only some patients.
 The availability of an imperfect substitution erodes prices to a lesser degree than would a perfect substitute.

 Some countries grant additional protections from competition for a limited period, such as test data exclusivity or supplementary protection certificates.
 Additional incentives are available in some jurisdictions for manufacturers of orphan drugs for rare diseases, including extended monopoly protection, tax credits, waived fees, and relaxed approval processes due to the small number of affected patients.

 Transparency

-In the United States in 2019 there were efforts to improve drug price transparency in television advertising.
-The pharmaceutical industry, however, successfully challenged the legislation.
+The process of creating drugs to testing them to selling them is a long process.
+Aside from the costs for research and trials, many consumers are unaware of the process of the drug supply chain.
+There are many middlemen and companies that buy and sell the drugs.
+This includes "drug manufacturers, drug wholesalers, pharmacies, and payers."
+Big Pharma's influence in the policies and regulations regarding drug patents and prescription costs, protects pharmaceutical companies from having to be transparent about where the money goes and who those high prices benefit, including Pharmacy Benefit Managers.
+Transparency between drug manufacturers and sellers increases accountability between producers and consumers and allows for patients to know more about what they are paying for.
+Prescription Drug Price Locators allow for patients to learn of more cost-effective sellers and find discounts that will benefit them.

+In an effort by the U.S. Department of Health and Human Services (HHS) to regulate drug price transparency in television advertising in 2019, the HHS saw a resistance to change against legislation.
+Although what the HHS sought to change was a step in the right direction for drug price transparency, Federal Judge Amit P. Mehta ruled in favor of the pharmaceutical industry.
+The ruling was based on the inability to give the HHS such power to enact such legislations.
+Policymakers have a lot to take into account when regarding the issue of transparency, as there are many middlemen involved in the selling and buying of prescription drugs.